laurent-martin/ibm-ace-manufacturing-test/README.md

 - [Ref.: ACE Doc.: mqsicreateworkdir](https://www.ibm.com/docs/en/app-connect/12.0?topic=commands-mqsicreateworkdir-command)

-Since we will mount an empty folder from the host, we must initialize the work directory for the Integration server using `mqsicreateworkdir`:
+Since we will mount an empty folder from the host, we must initialize the work directory for the IntegrationServer using `mqsicreateworkdir`:

 ```bash
 mkdir -p $host_work_directory